 4. Allow yourself to feel what needs to be felt.

 Disconnecting from ourselves and our surroundings is often a way to avoid feeling uncomfortable or painful sensations.
 When my panic attacks were unrelenting, dissociation was a way for me to distance myself from the intensity of my fear.
 While this can be our mind’s compassionate way of dealing with stress, especially during or after a trauma, at some point it becomes necessary for us to process the underlying feelings.

 When you feel disconnected, ask yourself: what am I avoiding?
 What am I distracting myself from?
 Then, allow the emotion to be in your body.

 This can be extremely hard, I know, so try to find as much compassion for yourself as you can.
 I would imagine that the overwhelming tightness in my chest was being held by kind, loving hands.
 I would sit there with the tightness, naming it as it changed from heat to prickly to gripping.

-If you’ve experienced a trauma, I recommend seeking out the help of a counselor or mental health professional to assist you in processing the emotions.
+If you’ve experienced trauma, I recommend seeking out the help of a counselor or mental health professional to assist you in processing your emotions.

 Giving emotions space to live in our body can help us reconnect to what’s here, without needing to cover over it with distraction.